8 Underrated Restaurants In Abu Dhabi

 September 8, 2025

-This fabulous restaurant in the Mina Fish Market is a must try for anyone who wants fresh fish in Abu Dhabi without paying a fortune for it.
+This fabulous no frills restaurant in the Mina Fish Market is a must try for anyone who wants fresh fish in Abu Dhabi without paying a fortune for it.
 Our group of eight ordered a seafood boat which was an amazing choice .
 It came with shrimps, prawns, crabs, calamari and two whole fish, which we happily hooked into.
 Despite this being a fairly plain restaurant, they brought this boat with an element of drama - the dry ice really made it all feel quite upscale and exciting.
 Most importantly, all the seafood was perfectly cooked and had an incredible smoky flavour.
 The boat came with sides of rice, a nice fresh fattoush salad and fries, as well as a lovely tahini dip and another slightly spicier option, great for diners who like to give their fish a little kick.
+We also love the fried sardines - epic and delicious for lovers of this little fish.

 For eight people you can expect to pay around AED750, which is well under AED100 a head - you’ll agree, an excellent price for fresh fish and seafood